 A periodic check, stipulated in the contractual agreement with the provider, should be undertaken by the authority to ensure their partner organisation is delivering to the standards set in the contract.
-This assures the council that value for money is being achieved and its employees and those who come into contact with the service provider are protected.
+This assures the council that value for money is being achieved and its employees and those who encounter the service provider are protected.

-Advice from the HSE is that when the service provider is appointed, the contract arrangements should include a robust framework for monitoring and review of their health and safety practice and performance.
+Advice from the Health and Safety Executive is that when the service provider is appointed, the contract arrangements should include a robust framework for monitoring and review of their health and safety practice and performance.
 Once the contract commences the following should be evident:

-- An on-the-ground monitoring regime, run either independently or in conjunction with your service provider, to ensure that those delivering the service are actually working to the agreed methods, and to review the continuing suitability of those working methods.
-The monitoring practices should always include observation and questioning and have an agreed compliance/risk scaling consistent with BS 18004:2008 or equivalent.
-Monitoring should reflect the key health and safety performance indicators detailed in the contract; - Periodic review of all relevant accidents and incidents, ensuring that appropriate action has been taken, and that lessons have been learned/applied more widely; - Periodic and formal auditing of the health, safety and welfare standards of your service provider; and - A suitably authoritative contract safety review committee with representatives from you the client LA (such as senior managers and elected members), your service provider and ideally any other parties affected by the contract, which will include the workforce1.
+- An on-the-ground monitoring regime, run either independently or in conjunction with the service provider, to ensure that those delivering the service are working to the agreed methods, and to review the continuing suitability of those working methods.
+The monitoring practices should always include observation and questioning and have an agreed compliance / risk scaling consistent with ISO 45001 Health and Safety Management Standard or equivalent.
+Monitoring should reflect the key health and safety performance indicators detailed in the contract - A periodic review of all relevant accidents and incidents, ensuring tatappropriate action has been taken, and that lessons have been learned / applied more widely - Periodic and formal auditing of the health, safety, and welfare standardsof the service provider

+- A suitably authoritative contract safety review committee with representatives from the client (such as senior managers and elected members), the service provider and ideally any other parties affected by the contract, which will include the workforce1.